Campus Improvement Plan

 Class of 2022: 4-year rate = 92.8%; 5-year rate = 94.8% (C/O 2021); 6-year rate = 92.7% (C/O 2020)

-Evaluation Data Sources: Texas Academic Performance Report
+Evaluation Data Sources: Texas Academic Performance Report and State Accountability Report Domain 1

 Strategy 1: Counselors will examine transcripts to better carry out decisions to place students into their necessary courses into order to earn credit.

-Staff Responsible for Monitoring: Counselors and Grade Level Principals
+Staff Responsible for Monitoring: Counselors, Registrar

-Performance Objective 7 - POST-SECONDARY ENROLLMENT
+Performance Objective 8 - POST-SECONDARY ENROLLMENT

 Goals